 Both men described their years in practice together as the highlight of their careers.

 Upon Willis’s retirement, Blair Jones went on to serve as the Stillwater County Attorney for several years.
 Although Stillwater County is rural, Blair successfully tried some of the most difficult criminal trials in the state at the time, including a double homicide.
 After his public service concluded, Blair re-opened the Jones Law Firm in Columbus, Montana.
 In 1999, the Jones Law Firm was shuttered when the Montana Legislature created a new Twenty-Second Judicial District, and Governor Marc Racicot appointed Blair to be the district’s new judge, where he served until his retirement in 2018.

 Blair’s daughter, Emily Jones, re-founded Jones Law Firm in 2017 after nearly a decade of litigation experience.
-While still handling the same kinds of property and contract disputes in which the firm has always specialized, Jones Law Firm’s current attorneys are licensed in two states and have expanded the firm’s practice to include complex business and insurance litigation, election and campaign finance law, corporate counsel, employment and discrimination litigation, municipal liability, and product liability and warranty disputes.
+While still handling the same kinds of property and contract disputes in which the firm has always specialized, Jones Law Firm’s current attorneys are licensed in four states and have expanded the firm’s practice to include complex business litigation, election and campaign finance law, corporate counsel, employment and discrimination litigation, property law, and constitutional and civil rights disputes.